 5. Baked sweet potato with garlic and kale

-Sweet potatoes are one of the most affordable resistant starch options on The Plant Paradox plan.
+Sweet potatoes are one of the most affordable resistant starch options on a lectin-free diet.
 And a small baked sweet potato stuffed with flavorful vegetables is an absolutely satisfying meal.

 Ingredients (Serves 1)